bugcrowd/templates/submissions/description/server_security_misconfiguration/potentially_unsafe_http_method_enabled/options/template.md

 HTTP request methods are used to indicate the desired action to be performed in communications between a client and a server.
 For example, an endpoint will return a list of all methods allowed when sent a request using the OPTIONS method.

-The OPTIONS HTTP method can be sent to this application and could be used by an attacker to gather information, or interact with an endpoint in a way that is unintended, gathering information about the system for further attacks.
+The OPTIONS HTTP method can be sent to this application and could be used by an attacker to gather information or interact with an endpoint in a way that is unintended, gathering information about the system for further attacks.

 ## Business Impact